Skip to content

 • Get the antenna working and stable first.

-• Confirm SWR doesn’t change wildly when you move the feedline near the feedpoint.
+• Confirm SWR does not change wildly when you move the feedline near the feedpoint.

-• Dipole / vertical dipole: 1:1 current balun or choke at feedpoint.
+• Dipole / vertical dipole: 1:1 current balun or choke at the feedpoint.

-• OCF: balun as designed + strong choking.
+• OCF: transformer as designed plus strong choking.

 • EFHW: decide on counterpoise strategy; choke accordingly.

-• Vertical: radials/counterpoise + optional choke at base.
+• Vertical: radials/counterpoise plus optional choke at the base.

-• Leave the antenna area cleanly (don’t run parallel to radiators).
+• Leave the antenna area cleanly; do not run parallel to radiators.

 • Route away from house wiring when possible.